El Rancho Hotel and Casino: El Rancho (1982–92)

 The El Rancho struggled in its final years because of the early 1990s recession, as well as competition from newly opened mega resorts in Las Vegas, specifically The Mirage (1989) and the Excalibur (1990).
 The latter took away some of the middle-class gamblers that the El Rancho had relied upon.
 Torres announced in May 1992 that the resort would close in two months, giving workers a mandated 60-day notice.
 At the time, Torres had been trying to sell the resort for $25–30 million, but was unsuccessful.
 The closure announcement came after the Culinary Workers Union voted against Torres' request for concessions.
-The El Rancho also owed $250 on gaming tax for its 918 slot machines.
+The El Rancho also owed gaming taxes for its 918 slot machines.

 The bowling alley, sportsbook, and slot machines were shut down on June 30, 1992, and the rest of the resort ceased operations on July 6, 1992.
 The closure affected 324 employees.
 Workers blamed Torres for the closure, stating that there were years of disinterest and lack of promotion on his part.
 At the time of its closure, the El Rancho occupied 20 acres.
 It had a 90000 sqft casino, 1,007 hotel rooms, and four restaurants.
 The adjacent Algiers Hotel continued to operate for the next 12 years.